 The Wayne C. and Grace M. Stanley Endowed Scholarship Fund in Medicine was created by a gift from an estate in 1995.
 This fund, established through the generosity and foresight of Grace M. Stanley, benefits third- and fourth-year School of Medicine students with financial need.

-Neither of the Stanleys had a direct connection with the University of Washington.
+Incidentally, neither had a direct connection with the University of Washington.
 Grace attended Walla Walla College, and Wayne was a Washington State University Cougar.
 However, they were true advocates and active supporters of causes related to higher education, feeling that dedicated students deserved encouragement in preparing for future leadership roles.